hashicorp/terraform/website/docs/modules/sources.html.markdown

 repositories from automated systems beacuse it is easy to configure and allows access to private repositories without interactive prompts.

+~> **Note:** The SSH url syntax is different from the SCP syntax (the SCP syntax is what you may be familiar with from GitHub's SSH clone information).
+In Git SSH urls, port is separated from the host by `:` and the directory is separated by `/`, not `:`.
+If you get an error that Git cannot resolve a hostname, this is most likely caused by an incorrect Git SSH url syntax.

 If using the HTTP/HTTPS protocol, or any other protocol that uses username/password credentials, configure
 [Git Credentials Storage](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage)